BartekSkr/CovidApp/README.md

 ## General info

-The app shows the overall and daily infection counts for Covid-19.
+The app shows daily and total Covid-19 cases in selected countries.

 ## Technologies